 - 1.3.2.
 In this context, legislation, regulation and accounting standards include laws, regulations, prudential standards, subordinate standards, rules issued by government authorities and standards issued by professional bodies which have the force of law.
 Also included are relevant modifications or substitutions of these.
 Similarly, a reference to a Professional Standard or Practice Guideline includes any modification or replacement of that Professional Standard or Practice Guideline. - 1.3.3.
 Apart from the Code or a Professional Standard, from legislation or from regulatory standards, no other document, advice or consultation can be taken to modify or interpret the requirements of this Practice Guideline. - 1.3.4.
 This Practice Guideline does not constitute legal advice.
 Any interpretation or commentary within this Practice Guideline regarding specific legislative or regulatory requirements reflects the expectations of the Institute but does not guarantee compliance under applicable legislation or regulations.
 Accordingly, Members should seek clarification from the relevant regulator and/or seek legal advice in the event they are unsure or require specific guidance regarding their legal or regulatory obligations.

-2. COMMENCEMENT DATE
+2. Commencement Date

-This version of the Practice Guideline commences on 1 October 2023.
+This version of the Practice Guideline commences with effect from 1 January 2025 as per ASIC instrument 2022/603 and RG 276.